Wu Yongchun

-Wu Yongchun (吴永春; Korean: 오영춘; born 30 March 1989 in Yanji, Yanbian) is a Chinese footballer of Korean descent.
+Wu Yongchun (吴永春; Korean: 오영춘; born 30 March 1989) is a Chinese footballer.

 Club career

 Wu Yongchun started his professional football career in 2007 when he was promoted to second tier football club Yanbian FC's first team squad.
 He would gradually establish himself as a regular within their team and was a vital part of the team that won the 2015 China League One division.
 On 5 March 2016, Wu made his Super League debut in the first match of 2016 season against Shanghai Shenhua in a game that ended in a 1-1 draw.

 Career statistics

 Statistics accurate as of match played 31 December 2020.